Camelot 3000: Background and creation

 Barr came up with the concept of Camelot 3000 in approximately 1975, having been inspired by a college course he took in Arthurian literature.
 He submitted the proposal to DC Comics several years later, only to have it rejected.
 He then submitted it to Marvel Comics, where it was accepted for serialized publication in one of their black-and-white magazines, but for unknown reasons the project did not get off the ground at this point.
 The Camelot 3000 concept was resubmitted to DC the following year, and this time was accepted.
 DC decided to run it as a maxi-series.
 Barr enlisted Dr. Sally Slocum, the teacher of the course which first inspired Camelot 3000, as a creative consultant for the series.

-Camelot 3000 was British artist Bolland's first major work in the USA.
+Camelot 3000 was British artist Bolland's first major work in the US.
 At the time the logistics of transatlantic collaborations were difficult, and the series was created using the full script method in part because it was the easiest way for Barr and Bolland to work together while an ocean separated them.
 This was also the first time that Bolland's work was inked regularly by someone other than himself.
 Bolland was not comfortable with this and made his pencils very heavily detailed in order to leave the inker as little room for creative reinterpretation as possible.
 This, combined with Bolland's personal goal to top himself with each new issue, made it difficult for him to keep up with the series's monthly schedule, and the last several issues were late.
 Barr recounted that Bolland spent nine months drawing the final issue.

 Barr originally had the role of Tom Prentice filled by a girl, but editor Len Wein strongly felt that the character should be a boy.
 Though the series's exploration of gender identity themes (and presumed homosexuality) was published without opposition from DC's editorial staff, Barr recalled that Camelot 3000 received a number of letters from children who were confused and/or upset by this content.

 The series also briefly experimented with reproducing art directly from the pencils (i.e. without inking).
 However, printing techniques at the time were still relatively primitive, and Bolland found that creating pencil art which could be reproduced by the printers was more work than actually inking it.
 As such, only two pages (specifically, the first two pages of issue #2) were produced in this manner.